Ivan Ivanov-Vano: Biography

 In 1939, Ivanov organized animation courses at VGIK where he also became one of the leading educators (he was granted the title of professor in 1952).
-Among his student were Lev Milchin, Yevgeniy Migunov, Aleksandr Petrov, Francheska Yarbusova, Stanislav Sokolov and a Bulgarian animator Todor Dinov.
+Among his students were Lev Milchin, Yevgeniy Migunov, Aleksandr Petrov, Francheska Yarbusova, Stanislav Sokolov and a Bulgarian animator Todor Dinov.
 Ivanov was a member of the Communist Party from 1951, and was also a founder and the original Vice President of ASIFA (International Animated Film Association) from 1961 to 1973.

 Ivanov-Vano directed a record number of Soviet feature animated films, often working as a screenwriter as well.
 The majority of his works were based on Russian folklore and fairy tales by classical Russian writers.
 In 1947, shortly after the end of war, Ivanov presented the first Soviet feature-length animated film The Humpbacked Horse based on the fairy tale in verse by Pyotr Pavlovich Yershov.
 The film gained a lot of praise internationally, and Walt Disney even used it as a teaching tool for his studios.

 Since 1962 his artistic style varied a lot.
 He approached lubok, icon painting, frescoes, Dymkovo toys, lace and Russian avant-garde.
 Some of his longtime collaborators such as Alexandra Snezhko-Blotskaya and Yuri Norstein who started as his second unit directors and co-directors went on to become popular directors on their own.
 Ivanov-Vano was a laureate of numerous festivals.
 His short film The Battle of Kerzhenets won Grand Prix award at Animafest Zagreb in 1972.

 Ivanov died on March 25, 1987, and was buried at the Novodevichy Cemetery.
 For 54 years, he was married to Tatiana Ivanova-Bekker (1902–1982).
 They had a daughter Galina.